 Check the cost of making phone calls.

-Tachograph Rules and Exemptions in the United Kingdom
+Tachograph Rules and Regulations Explained for the United Kingdom